muqeeth/Adversarial_goodhart_rlhf/README.md

-# Code for Paper Title
+# Code for Asynchronous RLHF: Faster, More Efficient, and Off-Policy RL for Language Models

 ## Setup